-Laying down mulch in garden beds may be a big task, but it pays off if used correctly.
-Mulching is a common practice that farmers use to suppress weeds and, in some cases, improve garden soil quality.
+Laying down mulch in garden beds can be a big task, but it pays off when done correctly.
+Mulching is a common practice among farmers to suppress weeds and, in some cases, improve soil quality.

 Mulching Benefits